 Draw The Stair Risers and Treads: Using the riser heights that you decided on in step 1 draw the stair riser and tread outlines on the inside of the form panels.
 These marks are used to install the stair risers and will be the level of the top of the concrete when it is poured.

 Install Riser Boards On The Lines: Cut the riser boards to length between the panels and rip them down to the height that you want the finished risers and nail them to the form panels by driving nails from the outside of the panels into the ends of the riser boards.
 A 2x8 board is actually 7 1/4" in height and often works well for the riser board without needing to be cut.
 To get the riser height perfect you will need to rip a 2x10 board to the exact riser height.
 If the form panels are not long enough to fit in all the stair treads then you can extend the form using 2x10 boards as shown in the image below.

 When it comes to bracing concrete forms you can never have too much bracing.
 Concrete is very heavy and will blow out a form if the form has an area that is weak.
 If you are in doubt then add another stake or angled brace.

 Tip: Ask the concrete truck driver what they think, they have watched a lot of forms blow out and have an idea of what looks strong.

 After everything is set up you are now ready to pour the concrete.
-Make sure to keep a pile or bucket of concrete so you will have extra cream when you rub the faces of the risers, see step 10
+Make sure to keep a pile or bucket of concrete after the form is filled so you will have extra cream when you rub the faces of the risers, see step 10

 When building concrete steps each part of the troweling process is done multiple times as the concrete cures to bring out the best finish.
 As the concrete hardens the tools are able to put a "tighter" finish on the surface.